Chamarajendra Wadiyar X: Patronage

-Chamarajendra Wadiyar X was a great patron of arts and music; his court boasted of artists like Veena Subbanna, Veena Seshanna, K. Vasudevacharya.
-Veena Padmanabiah, Mysore Karigiri Rao, and Bidaram Krishnappa, among others.
+Chamarajendra Wadiyar X was a great patron of arts and music; his court boasted of artists like Veene Subbanna, Veene Sheshanna, Mysore Vasudevachar, Veena Padmanabhaiah, Mysore Karigiri Rao, and Bidaram Krishnappa, among others.

 The maharaja was a violin virtuoso himself and used to daily provide accompaniment to Veena Subbanna's vocal and Veena Sheshanna's veena performances.
 His favourite kriti's included Sujana Jeevana and Lavanya Rama.
 He was also a connaisseur of Javali's Kritis (Javalis are a genre of Carnatic music).

 Family

-In May 1878, Chamarajendra Wadiyar married Maharani Kempananjammanni Devi, daughter of an arasu of Kalale, a prominent nobleman of Mysore state.
+In May 1878, Chamarajendra Wadiyar married Maharani Kempananjammanni Devi, daughter of an arasu (royalty) of Kalale, a prominent nobleman of Mysore state.
 They had four sons and three daughters, of whom the following survived to adulthood: